kminami/apib2swagger/README.md

 ```

 ## Docker
-You can also run apib2swagger inside a docker container
+You can also run apib2swagger inside a docker container.
+(Unofficial image.
+Use it carefully)

 ```bash
 $ docker run -it --rm -v $(pwd):/docs cbarraford/apib2swagger -i api.md -o swagger.json